 Turning Point 3

-At the end of 2016, after losing the ride on Borsato back to his owner, Nicole and Colin made the heartbreaking decision to sell their beloved Furst Tyme, to self-fund the purchase and import of a young horse from Europe.
+At the end of 2016, after losing the ride on Borsato back to his owner, Nicole and Colin made the heartbreaking decision to sell their beloved Furst Tyme, to purchase and import a young horse from Europe.
 It is with much joy and anticipation, that they can announce...
 "Thanks to Rebecca Dudley Dressage in The Netherlands, we have purchased 3 year old Voodoo (aka Spekkie), a 16.1 hand KWPN gelding by Dark Pleasure, out of an Inspekteur mare, and with thanks to Viola Abrahams in Germany, we have purchased 5 year old Ferragamo (aka Favory), a 16 hand Hanoverian gelding by Furstenball, out of a Sir Donnerhall mare.
 Colin and I are very much looking forward to getting to know, travelling and working with these two exciting youngters in 2017".